 ;=> {:first "Sally", :last "Brown"}

-, every collection has this function.
-Why do you think the answer is two?count
+count, every collection has this function.
+Why do you think the answer is two?countis returning the number of associations.

 Since map is a key-value pair, the key is used to get a value from a map.
 One of the ways often used in Clojure is the examples below.
 We can use a keyword like using a function in order to look up values in a map.
 In the last example, we supplied the key

-.
+:MISS.
 This works when the key we asked for is not in the map.

 (count {:first "Sally" :last "Brown"})